2 Reasons Why Some Christian Parenting Books Might Not Look Like They Used To

 Here are two reasons some of the best Christian parenting books might not look like they used to.

-1.Christ has always worked in unconventional ways--and he's still doing that.
+1.Christ has always worked in unconventional ways–and he’s still doing that.

 A biblical truth is that Jesus was about as unconventional as they came during his lifetime.
 The Pharisees were considered the be-all-end-all for “religion,” yet he despised them.